AdobeDocs/campaign-standard.en/help/sending/using/testing-subject-line-email.md

 ---
 # Testing the subject line of an email {#testing-a-subject}

+## About predictive subject line {#about-predictive-subject-line}

+When editing an email, you can try out different subject lines and get an estimation of its open rate before you send it.

+This feature is disabled by default.
+It is enabled when the first model is imported.
+A model is the result of training data sets specific to a given industry.
+Models allow the system to predict the open rate of the email when a new subject line is submitted.

+>[!NOTE]
+>
+>This feature is available for email messages and for databases that contain English contents only.
+The trained model will be inconsistent and will lead to erroneous results if your instance contains emails in other languages.
+The option that allows you to test a subject is only visible if a model is already available on your instance.

+For more on importing models, see this [section](#importing-models).

+## Testing the subject line {#testing-subject-line}

 To test your subject line, follow the steps below:

 1. Create or open your email.
 1. Open the content and enter the subject of the email in the corresponding input field.
 1. Click the **[!UICONTROL Test subject]** button to access the **[!UICONTROL Test your subject line]** window.
 You can still edit the subject from this window.
 1. Select the correct model to be taken into account for the open rate prediction.
 Several models are available, each corresponding to a specific industry.
+For more on using models, see this [section](#importing-models).
 1. Click **[!UICONTROL Test]**.

 Your subject is then analyzed.